 Bi-directional ports offer the same capabilities than unidirectional ones but they allow the programmer to define more complex point of views than unidirectional ports.
-Indeed, a bi-directional port describe the role that the component could accomplish in a collaboration.
-For example, a component may requires a getPwd service and provides open and close services through the same port.
-This port express that the two services open and close will be provided to a component that itself provides the getPwd service.
+Indeed, a bi-directional port describes the role that the component could accomplish in a collaboration.
+For example, a component may require a getPwd service and provides open and close services through the same port.
+This port expresses that the two services open and close will be provided to a component that itself provides the getPwd service.
 It is possible to express more accurately the dependencies between services using bi-directional ports.

-We choose to integrate unidirectional ports in Scl.
+We choose to integrate unidirectional ports in SCL.
 On the one hand, this is because they are simpler to understand and to use.
-The programmer defines services in the component implementation and choose to provide some of them through the provided ports of the component.
-In Scl., a service may be provided by more than port.
-On the other hand, this is because it is possible to construct bidirectional ports using unidirectional ones as we will see with the property concept of Scl in section 8.
-In Scl, a port has a name (a component can not have two ports with the same name).
-Figure 2 shows the Scl code needed to create a component descriptor, declare ports and instantiate a component.
+The programmer defines services in the component implementation and chooses to provide some of them through the provided ports of the component.
+In SCL, a service may be provided by more than one port.
+On the other hand, this is because it is possible to construct bidirectional ports using unidirectional ones as we will see with the property concept of SCL in Section 8.
+In SCL, a port has a name (a component cannot have two ports with the same name).
+Fig. 2 shows the SCL code needed to create a component descriptor, declare ports and instantiate a component.